jmcomets/jmcomets.github.io/_posts/2015-04-26-mr-nobody-an-introspective-about-life.md

 corny and full of déjà-vus.
 Turns out I was actually right about part of that statement, but we'll see that later on.

+The main character is Nemo Nobody, which translates to Nobody Nobody.
+Such an unusual name is probably used to emphasize the blankness of the character, and how we should identify ourselves quite seamlessly.

 ## The mishmash in time and memory

-At first we're thrown into what seems to be multiple possible deaths for Nemo Nobody, either by accident (car crash in the lake), by human hand (shot in the bath) or by cold nature (asteroid shower).
+At first we're thrown into what seems to be multiple possible deaths for, either by accident (car crash in the lake), by human hand (shot in the bath) or by cold nature (asteroid shower).
 The story now begins with a centenarian Nemo waking up in a futuristic world.
 Nemo is plagued with Alzheimer due to his old age, and people seem to be working on keeping his memories together before his death.

 The story's pace increases as Nemo goes through back, forth...and sideways in time, living different versions of his life, trying each choice as it presents